bdnorris/DES-340/projects/project05.md

 Points: 150

 This assignment will let you practice designing a website from concept to completion using modern workflows.
-You will create a concept for a new site, a "styletile", a sitemap, a wireframe, <!-- a prototype,--> and a design.
+You will create a concept for a new site, a "styletile", a sitemap, a wireframe, and a design.

 ## Objectives